siberianfox/tinygwiki/Initial-Setup.md

-This is a placeholder for a setup page that will help new users configure TinyG to match their machine.
-So this page is meant to pick up where the Connect Motors page left off, enabling a user to get useful work done.
+This page is meant to pick up where the Connect Motors page left off, enabling a user to get useful work done.

--Setup calculator: http://noblesque.org.uk/ShapeOko/grblcalc/ (TPI, pitch, microstepping, etc.)
+To begin with, you will need to tell your TinyG about your machine, so it knows what you have and how to drive it.

 -Recommended settings